 Medications, diet, and exercise are the standard treatments.
 But recent studies vouch for something you can find in most kitchen cabinets, too: apple cider vinegar.

-Over 9 percent of Americans have type 2 diabetes, according to the Centers for Disease Control and Prevention (CDC).
-If apple cider vinegar has potential as a natural treatment, that would be good news indeed.
+Around 1 in 10 Americans have type 2 diabetes, according to the Centers for Disease Control and Prevention (CDC).
+If apple cider vinegar has the potential as a natural treatment, that would be good news indeed.

-“The take-home message is that until a large, randomized control trial is done, it is difficult to ascertain the true benefits of taking apple cider vinegar,” she said.
+“The take home message is that until a large randomized control trial is done, it is difficult to ascertain the true benefits of taking apple cider vinegar,” she said.

-This cloudy cobwebbed chains of acids is the called the mother of vinegar culture.
+This cloudy cobwebbed chains of acids is called the mother of vinegar culture.
 It’s added to cider or other fluids to start the fermentation of vinegar and is found in high-quality vinegars.

 Apple cider vinegar is considered safe, so if you have diabetes, it may be worth trying.

-Pena suggested diluting 1 teaspoon of the vinegar in a glass of water to decrease irritation to the stomach and damage to the teeth, and cautioned people who are seeking a cure-all.
+Peña suggests diluting 1 teaspoon of the vinegar in a glass of water to decrease irritation to the stomach and damage to the teeth, and cautioned people who are seeking a cure-all.